lrhammond/lmorl/README.md

 sh -i arc.sh
 ```

-This will activate the relevant ARC modules, create a conda environment `venv` with all the required packages, and create any extra required sub-directories.
-It will also install the OpenAI Safety Gym repository as a sub-directory of `lmorl` and add the package to `venv`.
+This will activate the relevant ARC modules, create a `conda` environment `venv` with all the required packages, and create any extra required sub-directories.

 ## Running Experiments